 Maize is one of the most important cereal crops in the world and serves as a source of food and income for many communities around the globe.
 In the developing world, maize is a staple caloric source accounting for as much as 50% of that consumed in some African countries (FAO, 2011).
-Current annual global maize production is estimated to be about 883 million MT of which roughly 180 million MT (20 % of world production) is produced in Latin America and Africa (FAO, 2011).
-Ray et al. (2013) argued that the production level in third world countries where maize is so important, needs to be doubled in order to meet the rising population demand by 2050.
-However, the development of soil fertility and improved production techniques have fallen behind in many of these countries, resulting in average yields as low as 1.8 Mg ha-1 (FAO, 2011).
+Current annual global maize production is estimated to be about 883 million MT of which roughly 180 million MT (20% of world production) is produced in Latin America and Africa (FAO, 2011).
+Ray et al. (2013) argued that the production level in third world countries where maize is so important needs to be doubled in order to meet the rising population demand by 2050.
+However, the development of soil fertility and improved production techniques has fallen behind in many of these countries, resulting in average yields as low as 1.8 Mg ha-1 (FAO, 2011).
 Adoption of more efficient production practices are needed to overcome the low productivity commonplace in the third world (Plessis, 2003).
-Intervention by government, nongovernmental organizations, and other development partners has focused on developing higher yielding varieties.
+Intervention by government, non-governmental organizations, and other development partners has focused on developing higher yielding varieties.
 However, Shiferaw et al. (2011) noted that using high yielding varieties will not necessarily increase maize yields, unless complemented with improved agronomic practices.
-In addition, Heisey and Mwangi (1996) noted that yield increases rather than area expansion will become progressively more important for increasing crop production as agricultural land is becoming scarce in Sub-Saharan Africa.
+In addition, Heisey and Mwangi (1996) noted that yield increases rather than area expansion will become